EGR-314-Team-201/EGR-314-Team-201/Product-Requirements.md

 2.5- Guarantee proper functionality after repeated use.<br>
 2.6- The product should operate seamlessly in various environments.<br>
 ## 3. Interactivity & User Experience
-- Integrate with a user-friendly mobile app.
+3.1- Integrate with a user-friendly mobile app. <br>
-- Maintain a straightforward interface for easy interaction.
+3.2- Maintain a straightforward interface for easy interaction.<br>
-- Provide clear and understandable feedback responses.
+3.3- Provide clear and understandable feedback responses.<br>
-- Enhance, not detract from user experience
+3.4- Enhance, not detract from user experience.<br>
-- Engage user to continue use the product
+3.5- Engage user to continue use the product. <br>
-##  Customization
+## 4. Customization
-- Product should be tailored to customer needs
+4.1- Product should be tailored to customer needs.<br>
-- Product should be easy to assemble with common tools.
+4.2- Product should be easy to assemble with common tools.<br>
-## Manufacturing
+## 5. Manufacturing
-- Use high-quality materials for durability.
+5.1- Use high-quality materials for durability.<br>
-- Include spare parts for potential damages.
+5.2- Include spare parts for potential damages.<br>
-- Thorough testing and approval by team members before finalization.
+5.3- Thorough testing and approval by team members before finalization.<br>
-- Avoid expensive materials and provide design files for easy repair.
+5.4- Avoid expensive materials and provide design files for easy repair.<br>
-- Include clear instructions for use.
+5.5- Include clear instructions for use.<br>
-## Safety
+## 6. Safety
-- Prevent potential drink contamination
+6.1- Prevent potential drink contamination<br>
-- Ensure leak-proof design.
+6.2- Ensure leak-proof design.<br>
-- Avoid plastic material inside device
+6.3- Avoid plastic material inside device.<br>
-- Set a temperature heat limit for safe operation.
+6.4- Set a temperature heat limit for safe operation.<br>
-- Not contain any sharp edges
+6.5- Not contain any sharp edges.<br>
-- Product should be functioning at a safe voltage range
+6.6- Product should be functioning at a safe voltage range.<br>
-- Lightweight and made from non-toxic or heat-resistant materials.
+6.7- Lightweight and made from non-toxic or heat-resistant materials.<br>
-- No exposed wiring or electrical components
+6.8- No exposed wiring or electrical components.<br>
-- Electrical circuits should be grounded
+6.9- Electrical circuits should be grounded.<br>